shissam/opencv-exp/README.md

 ```

 You should have your first successful object detection result displayed.

 The ```yolo.py``` program was modified to add additional command line args to run in batch mode while providing textual output as to the object detected and the confidence score.
-Replace that version of ```yolo.py``` with the modified one and re-run the same example with the args '-n' (non-interactve) and '-s' save resulting image.
+Replace that version of ```yolo.py``` with the modified one and re-run the same example with the args '-n' (non-interactve) and '-s' to save resulting image.

 ```
 mv yolo.py yolo_orig.py